Documentation Index

 conversion_id | UUID of the goal matching the label, or null if no match |

-Note: Ifconversion_idisnull, the label does not match any configured goal.
+Note: If conversion_id is null, the label does not match any configured goal.
 Double-check the goal label in your Tracking settings.

 Passing Variables to Your Backend